A Deep-Learning Iterative Stacked Approach for Prediction of Reactive Dissolution in Porous Media: Methodology

 \section{Methodology}

-Assuming $m = 5$ input steps and $n = 5$ output steps, we first train a base network, which is designed to receive a sequence of 5 "perfect" input states, only predicting the subsequent 5 states (i.e., without successive iterations), as done in a traditional MIMO approach.
+Assuming $m = 5$ input steps and $n = 5$ output steps, we first train a base network by making it receive a sequence of 5 \say{perfect} input states and predict the subsequent 5 states (i.e., without successive iterations), as done in a traditional MIMO approach.
 After the training process, to evaluate the full evolution of the dissolution process on a given simulation $\mathcal{S}$ containing $N$ total steps, we conduct successive iterative predictions, as illustrated in Figure~\ref{fig:method_1}, by taking the first 5 input states from $\mathcal{S}$, yielding outputs at time steps 6-10.
 In turn, this output is fed as an input to the same base network to produce the states at time steps 11-15, and so on.
-Since $m = n$, the total number of iterative steps is $\lfloor(N / n)\rfloor - 1$.

 To improve the initial solution produced by the base network, we propose a multi-level stacking of trained networks.
 In this case, the same neural network architecture is used to train each level, with the same sizes for both input and output tensors as the base network, as well as the loss function.
 Considering the base network as Level 0, trained with a dataset $\mathcal{D} = \{\mathcal{S}_1, \mathcal{S}_2, ..., \mathcal{S}_{ts}\}$, where $ts$ is the number of training samples, we generate a new dataset comprised of all possible output sequences $\mathcal{\hat{Y}}$ computed by the base network for each $\mathcal{S}_i \in \mathcal{D}$, representing initial approximations to the true states $\mathcal{Y}$.
 The Level 1 network is then trained to receive, as input, one of those responses produced by the base network, and outputs a new approximation (correction) to the ground truth within the same time-step interval, hypothesizing that it will yield less errors than the initial solution.
 Following this rationale, we can continue the stacking process by training a Level 2 network with the outputs produced by Level 1, and so on until no further improvement is observed.
 During this process, only one level can be trained at a time.